metabrainz/picard-docs/functions/func_slice.rst

 **Description:**

-Returns a multi-value variable containing the elements between the ``start`` and ``end`` indexes from the multi-value variable ``name``.
+Returns a multi-value variable containing the elements from the ``start`` index up to but not including the ``end`` index from the multi-value variable ``name``.
 A literal value representing a multi-value can be substituted for ``name``, using the ``separator`` (or a semicolon followed by a space "; " if not passed) to coerce the value into a proper multi-valued variable.

 Indexes are zero based.
-Negative numbers will be counted back from the end of the list.
-If the ``start`` or ``end`` indexes are left blank, they will default to the start and end of the list respectively.
+Negative numbers will be counted back from the number of elements in the list.
+If the ``start`` or ``end`` indexes are left blank, they will default to 0 and the number of elements in the list respectively.

 A typical use might be to create a multi-value variable with all artists in ``%artists%`` except the first, which can be used to create a "feat." list.
 This